James-Riordan/Vault-for-Victor/Product Components.md

 # Email Service

 ideally self-hosted using a solution such as MailCow.
-It would drastically reduce the monthly bill instead of a managed solution like gmail, but either is fine.
+It would drastically reduce the monthly bill instead of a managed solution like gmail, but either one is fine.